jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Digital devices thus enable a new economic policy, one that increases production by not fostering ceaseless competition like in the Industrial Age, but continual collaboration.
 With digital mass-collaboration, we can share and contribute to each other's work to our mutual benefit.

 This is because, as already discussed, the digital property never spoils, and it can be accessed from anywhere.
-For example of the huge difference, tou only get your mail at home.
+For example of the huge difference, you only get your mail at home.
 But email is yours where _you_ are.
+With the internet, digital property is in a sense attached to you physically.

 There's a good reason for everyone to collaborate.
 Working online together saves us from the redundant work of mechanical tools.
 For example, with Wikipedia, the world can use one website for its general knowledge, instead of reprinting, shipping, and buying millions of encyclopedia books every year.

 With modern technology racing to mass-produce most anything like encyclopedias, text-books, or smartphone apps makes no sense.
 Instead, we can find topics with unwritten books, subjects with no Wikipedia page, problems with no apps, and contribute something new.

-Because of digital property, humanity can contribute to a single source of truth for car designs, educational courses, computer programs, and anything else you can design on a computer.
+Scientists already do this.
+When a discovery is made, the scientific community moves on to something else.
+Likewise, with digital property, humanity can do the same thing with economics.
+We contribute to a single source of truth for car designs, educational courses, computer programs, and anything else you can design on a computer.

 With each new tool we create, each modern person with a laptop and smartphone can become even more independent of the production lines of the Industrial Age.